Program

 • Tenzin Bhuchung, Princeton University

-Session 9.4: The Challenges of Measuring Compassion – Chaired by Dave R. Vago
+ROOM 4: Session 9.4: The Challenges of Measuring Compassion – Chaired by Dave R. Vago

 S9.4.1: Unraveling the science of Tonglen meditation: A psychophysiological study of active compassion in healthcare professionals